ElektraInitiative/libelektra/doc/GOALS.md

 # Domain-Specific Goals

 These goals are specific to the Elektra's domain, again in order of importance.
+Again, lower goals need to be ignored if goals are in conflict.

 ## Suitability for Applications